 If you use iPad to read music and looking for a good way to handle you music books collection there are a bunch of very useful apps for it.
 Here is the simple way to index your Real Books withing forScore.

 The Great American Song Book is a huge source of inspiration and the best way to learn about harmony, melody, rhythm and musical form.
-I dedicate a great deal of my time with the students helping them to find their way of playing jazz standards and studying various approaches of interpretation at the keyboard.

 Meeting Harry Whitaker was one of the brightest things that happened to me in New York City.
 Pianist-composer-producer Harry Whitaker inspired many players in New York…